PyMesh/PyMesh/docs/installation.rst

 Build with CMake
 ~~~~~~~~~~~~~~~~

-If you are familar with C++ and CMake, there is an alternative way of building
+If you are familiar with C++ and CMake, there is an alternative way of building
 PyMesh.
 First compile and install all of the third party dependencies::

     cd $PYMESH_PATH/third_party